Special Educational Needs and Disability (SEND)

 What should I do if I think my daughter may have special educational needs or a disability?

-- Talk to the form tutor and or Head of Year who will then inform the SENCO, Miss Randell.
+- Talk to the Head of Year who will then inform the SENCO, Mrs O'Neill.

 3. How will I know St Paul's supports my daughter?

 • Individual one page profiles are used to give a profile of additional needs

-• Each pupil’s one page profile will be written jointly by the pupil, parent, form tutor and SENCO.
+• Each pupil’s one page profile will be written jointly by the pupil, parent and SENCO.
 The one page profile will outline specific strategies used by subject teachers to support your daughter through quality first teaching.
 Additional equipment/resources e.g. a laptop will also be included on this document

 • If your daughter has needs related to a more specific area of their education, such as spelling, handwriting, numeracy, language difficulties etc. then your daughter may be supported through focused small group interventions which run during form time.

 • Interventions are recorded on a whole school provision map which is a document outlining additional support.
 Impact of interventions is recorded separately